sahinmurat/e_commerce_with_react/README.md

 ## you can see my website here : https://class-ecommerce.herokuapp.com/
-(it's not done yet, on this website is being still worked)
+(it's not done yet, on this website is being still worked- At least checkout component is added )